forchag/hyperledger/README.md

    stops any running instance of the test network, then brings up a fresh network and deploys the `sensor` chaincode.

+**Important:** Run this command on only one host.
+The default `test-network` uses Docker Compose to launch all Fabric containers on the local machine.
+Starting it simultaneously on multiple nodes creates separate peers and orderers that cannot communicate, leading to timeout errors during chaincode installation.
+After the script finishes verify the peers are running with `docker ps`.
+For a real multi-host setup you must edit the compose files under `fabric-samples/test-network` so that peers and orderers reference the correct remote addresses.

 6. **Start supporting services**
    Open a new terminal and run the IPFS daemon:
    ```bash